MichaelKurz1988/CityAnalysis/README.md

 # CityAnalysis
 Using machine learning techniques to analyze similarities of neighborhoods within and across cities.
+Final project Data Science Professional Certificate by IBM